bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-13-newsletter.md

   [payment probe][topic payment probes] will be sent.
 If the probe successfully completes before the timeout is reached, the cost of using the chosen route will be returned.
-Otherwise, an error will be returned.
+Otherwise, an error will be returned. {% assign timestamp="54:58" %}

 - [LND #8499][] makes significant changes to the Type-Length-Value (TLV) types used for [simple taproot channels][topic simple taproot channels] in order to improve LND's API for it.
-We aren't aware of any other LN implementations currently using simple taproot channels, but if any are using it, be aware that this may constitute a breaking change.
+We aren't aware of any other LN implementations currently using simple taproot channels, but if any are using it, be aware that this may constitute a breaking change. {% assign timestamp="57:26" %}

 - [LDK #2916][] adds a simple API for converting a payment preimage into a payment hash.
 An LN invoice includes a payment hash; to claim a